kumarmeet/kumarmeet/README.md

 ---

 ## 💫 About Me
-I'm a passionate **Software Developer** with **4+ years of experience**, building high-performance backend systems and real-world production applications.
+I’m a passionate **Software Developer** with over **4 years of experience** in building scalable backend systems, designing APIs, and creating efficient cloud-ready applications.

-💘 **Matchmaking App** – Built a unique platform to connect hearts through modern algorithms and smooth UI/UX.
-🛒 **E-Commerce Apps (x3)** – Designed seamless and scalable shopping experiences.
-🛡️ **Insurance Application** – Developed robust systems ensuring reliable financial protection for users.

-I love creating meaningful and scalable products that solve real problems.
-Let’s collaborate and build something amazing together! 🌍💻
+I love writing clean, maintainable code and enjoy exploring modern backend technologies, distributed systems, and cloud-native architectures.
+Solving real-world engineering problems, optimizing performance, and designing reliable systems are what motivate me every day.

+I'm always curious, always learning — and always ready to collaborate on challenging and meaningful projects.

 ---